eternalamit5/DevSecOps-AWS-Azure-GCP-K8-project/README.md

 **Phase 7: Cleanup**

 1. **Cleanup AWS EC2 Instances:**
-   - Terminate AWS EC2 instances that are no longer needed.
+   - Terminate AWS/Azure/GCP EC2 or Azure Virtual machine or Google Compute engine instances that are no longer needed.